 Plan participants are fully vested at all times with respect to their own contributions to the Plan and the earnings on such contributions.
-Plan participants are fully vested in profit sharing contributions under the 1997 Profit Sharing Contribution Program and the 2003 Discretionary Employer Contribution Program and the Company's matching contributions after one year of service.
+Profit sharing contributions under the 1997 Profit Sharing Contribution Program, the 2003 Discretionary Employer Contribution Program and the Company's matching contributions vest fully after one year of service.
 Under the 2009 Discretionary Profit Sharing Contribution Program, profit sharing contributions are fully vested immediately upon being credited into a Plan participant's account.

-Regardless of years of service, participants also become fully vested upon the earliest to occur of: (i) reaching age 65; (ii) termination of employment on account of disability (as defined in the Plan); (iii) death while employed by the Company; or (iv) termination of the Plan.
+Regardless of years of service, participants also become fully vested upon the earliest of: (i) reaching age 65; (ii) termination of employment on account of disability (as defined in the Plan); (iii) death while employed by the Company; or (iv) termination of the Plan.

-Matching contributions from the merged Colomer USA 401(k) Profit Sharing Plan are vested according to a graded schedule, as follows: 33.33% after one year of service; 66.66% after two years; and 100% after three years.
+Matching contributions from the merged Colomer USA 401(k) Profit Sharing Plan vest according to a graded schedule, as follows: 33.33% after one year of service; 66.66% after two years; and 100% after three years.

-Annual employer contributions from the merged Colomer USA Defined Contribution Plan are vested according to a graded schedule, as follows: 20% after one year of service; 40% after 2 years; 60% after three years; 80% after four years; and 100% after five years.
+Annual employer contributions from the merged Colomer USA Defined Contribution Plan vest according to a graded schedule, as follows: 20% after one year of service; 40% after 2 years; 60% after three years; 80% after four years; and 100% after five years.